razahtet/razahtet/README.md

 ## In Progress

-**Black-Scholes Option Pricing Simulation**: In-progress Python project implementing Monte Carlo price simulations and the Black–Scholes model for option pricing analysis.
+* **Black-Scholes Option Pricing Simulation**: Currently extending the model to work on multi-leg strategies—such as call debit spreads—to test and compare its performance against naked calls across simulated volatility spikes.
+* **Real-Time Speech Emotion Recognition**: Building a deep learning system that transforms raw audio into spectograms for multi-class emotion classification using **CNNs** and **PyTorch**.

 ---